noodlemctwoodle/unraid-pfelk/docs/MaxMind-Container.md

     `!!
 WARNING DO NOT START THE CONTAINER BEFORE CONFIGURING THE STEPS BELOW !!`

-2. Toggle Container `ADVANCED VIEW` to on in UnRAID
+2. Toggle `ADVANCED VIEW` in the Docker page of UnRAID

 3. Add the following URL to the Icon URL:  `<https://avatars2.githubusercontent.com/u/1181834?s=1181834.png>`